HenrikWM/NNUG_GAB2016/README.md

 ## Assignments overview

-Using products and features in Microsoft Azure you will use two web apps to create content, a logic app to consume and do calculations, and lastly a third web app to receive and store the new insights.
+Using products and features in Microsoft Azure you will create and integrate apps to form a workflow for a simple ERP scenario.
+Features you might use for this are Web Apps, Api Apps, DocumentDB, Azure Queues, Azure ServiceBus, Azure EventHub and more.

 [Proceed to the assignments](https://github.com/HenrikWM/NNUG_GAB2016/wiki)